Browser does not support script.

 Pharmacists are experts on the discovery, development, manufacture and supply of medicines.
 In addition to making sure medicines are safe and helping patients get maximum benefit from them, pharmacists provide advice on staying healthy and dealing with minor ailments.
 Practising pharmacists are an important part of the healthcare team that also comprises doctors, nurses, physiotherapists and dieticians.

 Branches of pharmacy include:

 The vocational nature of the MPharm degree, combined with the permanent demand for qualified healthcare professionals both in the UK and abroad, means that there are exceptionally high graduate employment rates for all MPharm graduates.
-The career and salary prospects are attractive, as are the opportunities for part-time and locum work.
+The career and salary prospects are attractive, as are the opportunities for part-time work.
 Almost all pharmacy graduates undertake the year’s pre-registration training; the majority in community practice (60 per cent) or hospitals (about 20 per cent), with the remainder employed in industry or postgraduate studies.

 There are opportunities at King’s and other academic institutions to continue your studies at postgraduate level, if you are interested in a career in research.

 "At King's each student is supplied with the ingredients for success and a stepping stone for a fruitful career.
 After I graduate I plan to carry out my pre-registration year in either community or hospital pharmacy."